abdala9512/abdala9512/README.md

 ## My portfolio

 ...
 In progress...
-Meanwhile yo can take a look at my repositories
+Meanwhile you can check my repositories

 ## My Data Science notes